Wuziyi616/EventCLIP/docs/data.md

 ## N-Cars

+We also use the N-Cars dataset processed by the EST repo.
-Please follow the instructions on the [official website](https://www.prophesee.ai/2018/03/13/dataset-n-cars/) to download N-Cars dataset and put it under `./data/N-Cars`.
+Please use [this link](http://rpg.ifi.uzh.ch/datasets/gehrig_et_al_iccv19/N-Cars.zip) to download it and unzip it to `./data/N-Cars`.

 ## N-ImageNet